 At NCAB Group, we are asked a multitude of questions by both our customers and our own team.
-Below we have listed some of the most common questions we receive, and those aspects which are common discussion topics.
-Hopefully this list will help, be a source of reference or perhaps the trigger for a more in depth discussion.
+Below we have listed some of the most common questions we receive and everyday discussion topics.
+Hopefully this list will help, be a source of reference or perhaps a trigger for a more in-depth discussion.

 If you cannot find the answer you are looking for, or would like more details, then please contact us and we would be more than happy to assist.

 What is a microvia hole?

 IPC-T-50M a microvia is a blind structure with a maximum aspect ratio of

 1:1, terminating on a target land with a total depth of no more than

 0.25mm measured from the structure’s capture land foil to the target

 What is meant by a blind via hole?

 It is a hole that runs from an outer layer to the inner layer, but not through the entire PCB.
 These holes can be drilled mechanically or using laser technology.The image shows a laser drilled blind via.